Don't Tread on Me! - Canyon Resident We Met on Trail

 The Dark Canyon Wilderness is very remote, and we did not see many people during our trip.
 It was quite different from our other canyon treks due to the higher elevation.
 Water was a concern as 2012 was a very dry year, and any visitor should consult local sources for the latest information before making a trip here.

 In order to locate where the photos in the album were taken i've used the online map tool, Acme Mapper.
 This is a superb application which gives you linked topo and aerial photo (google) maps.
-I've also used BING maps for some locations because the Google Map is very hazy in some locations.
-You can use the Acme Maper to get the coordinates (copy) of a location and then paste that into Bing or Google Earth.
-For Bing, choose "aerial" view.
+I used to use some Bing maps but those didn't work anymore, so I've converted them to Google Maps.

 Note that photo titles ending in "Joel" are by Joel Fuller.
 The rest are mine.